 Both types of birds spend their day turning over rocks and debris with their sturdy bills and fairly heavy bodies, in search of food.
-Usually, the Black Turnstone is located on rocky shorelines, whereas the Ruddy Turnstone is found on both rocky and sandy shorelines.
+The Black Turnstone is usually found on rocky shorelines whereas the Ruddy Turnstone is found on both rocky and sandy shorelines.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.